Why are the documentation requirements for the Resident parking permit so strict?

 How do I get a Temporary Parking Permit?

-9. An official academic course schedule for the current semester from a local institution in the name of the individual seeking a temporary permit
+8. An official academic course schedule for the current semester from a local institution in the name of the individual seeking a temporary permit.

-10. Other appropriate documentation sufficient for establishing residency of an individual upon approval of the Director of the Utility
+9. Other appropriate documentation sufficient for establishing residency of an individual upon approval of the Director of the Utility.

 Where can I park with a Temporary Parking Permit?

-With a Temporary permit, you may park on the permit (white sign) side of these streets without limitation except during posted street cleaning periods.
+You may park on the permit only (white sign) side of Hoboken streets without limitation except during posted street cleaning periods/emergency restrictions.

 For how long is my Temporary parking permit valid?